 - When technology is present, it can be difficult for hospital staff to manage entertainment due to several factors (unfamiliarity with equipment, existing responsibilities, ease of mobility, bandwidth limitations, etc.).

-The majority of our resources are now being deployed amongst four programs we believe help make gaming accessible in different ways:
+The majority of our resources are deployed amongst four programs we believe help make gaming accessible in different ways:

 - GO Karts are hardware solutions.
 Each GO Kart helps ensure hardware is available to support AAA gaming experiences in hospitals where infrastructure may not exist!